-DNP123: Developing a licensing venture to deploy a patent-pending nanoscale building block process.
+DNP123: A licensing venture to deploy a patent-pending process that constructs nanostructures from nanoparticles.
+This is useful in developing biosensors, testing devices, and new materials.
 The venture team is comprised of Simpson faculty, staff, and Emerge Foundation advisors.
-The venture has applied for research funding and has interested private-sector partners seeking to collaborate and develop applications of its technologies.
-Simpson faculty and students will help refine the core intellectual property and market licensing opportunities.
-Simpson College has assigned a revenue sharing agreement to the Emerge Foundation.
+The team has applied for federal research funding and has private-sector partners seeking to collaborate and apply its technologies to solve real-world problems.
+Simpson faculty and students help refine the core intellectual property and market licensing opportunities.

 kas BioChar: Forming DSM-metro and Iowa partnerships for commercializing biomass-sourced char and activated carbon, produced using innovative production technologies developed by a graduate team formed at ISU.
 The first venture (Clear Carbon, LLC) was formed, was awarded state incentive funding, and is in pilot testing phases.
-Additional ventures to license this technology are in development, with Simpson-connected potential business partners.
-The team is also working in partnership with ISU’s CyBiz program on market discovery strategies.
+Additional ventures to license this technology are in development with Simpson-connected potential business partners.
+The team also worked with ISU’s CyBiz program on market discovery strategies.